Archive for ‘MS Access – Word Automation’

 End Function

-Open the document and the start the Find dialog and allow the user the control of what they do from that point on
+Another option is to open the document and then start the Edit/Find dialog and allow the user the control of what they do from that point on.
+To do so, we can use a function like:

 '---------------------------------------------------------------------------------------